doodspav/patomic/README.md

 ##### 2.

-Where multiple integer types have the same width, non-transaction atomic operations for that width will use the highest ranking unsigned integer type.
+Where multiple integer types have the same width, non-transaction atomic operations for that width will use the highest ranking unsigned integer type which can be used for atomic operations.

 This could cause issues on platforms where multiple integer types have the same width but different representations (e.g. one has trap bits).